GoodLuc/zoovu-game/README.md

 Added a win count functionality.

-Check the *dist* folder for a compiled version.
+Download *dist.zip* for the compiled version.